Shivam-Dhyani/Simon-Game/README.md

 # Simon-Game
-It is a **Memory Skill Game**, that helps to strengthen your memory capacity as you play it!!
+It is a **Memory Skill Game**, that helps you to strengthen your memory capacity as you play it!!

 **Instruction To Know Before Playing the Game**